Author

 With that in mind, realize that the goal of every business owner should be to:

 As a business owner, you have the ability to set up compensation and incentive programs that motivate your employees to make positive contributions to the success of your company.
 While money is not the only motivator, it is typically the ‘biggest’ motivator and the easiest for your employees to recognize.
-So, we will start with common financial structures of bonus and incentive plans, and later we’ll explore some other ‘fringe’ benefits that can be used to compliment these plans and help drive employee performance.
+So, we will start with common financial structures of bonus and incentive plans, and later we’ll explore some other ‘fringe’ benefits that can be used to complement these plans and help drive employee performance.

 Read More: How To Recruit and Hire Top Performers